nitheesh1904/Language-Detection-in-texts/README.md

 When Someone tweets in a language, to translate that to other language, identification of the original twee is very crucial.
 Once Identified, it is easier to translate to the desired language.

+The model finds such similar application, where language identification is important.